martinmorando/python/README.md

 # Experiments and notes with Python 3

+## Quick Overview
+- Created in 1991
+- It is free and open-source
+- Curious fact: creator Guido van Rossum was the "[benevolent dictator for life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)" until 2018

-## Motivations for mastering Python
+## Motivations for Mastering Python
-1. Wide range of applications / rich libraries
+1. Wide range of applications and rich libraries
-2. In particular, widely used in ML/AI
+2. In particular, widely used in AI/ML
 3. On top of (1) and (2), very simple syntax

 ## Topics
 - Core